Madison Marathon

 The Madison Marathon (Madison, Wisconsin) is an annual marathon foot-race run over a 42.195 km course through the city of Madison.

 Race day events also include a half marathon, a quarter marathon and a Kids Race.

-2006
+History

 Nearly 5,000 people participated in the 2006 events.

-The top male finisher was Joe Kurian, a 27-year-old Ph.D. student in toxicology at the University of Wisconsin, with a time of 2:41:47, while Kelley Hess, a 22-year-old University of Wisconsin graduate student in astronomy, won the female marathon in a time of 3:24:50.

-2007

 Race organizers announced that for the 2007 event, the race would officially revert to its original name, the Madison Marathon from Mad City Marathon.
-The top male finisher was Ricky Reusser, a University of Michigan Aerospace Engineering Graduate Student.

-2008

-With his second win in two years, defending champion Ricky Reusser won top honors again in the marathon.

-2009

 The start and finish were held at the Alliant Energy Center to eliminate the need for buses as part of being a Runner's World Green Marathon.
-Ricky Reusser captured the top male marathon finisher award for the third consecutive year.